-So, what he does is let’s say he invest in the Google, so once he invest in Google, he’s betting on search and this investment could propel that stock extremely high.
+So, what he does is let’s say he invests in the Google, so once he invests in Google, he’s betting on the search and this investment could propel that stock extremely high.
 Now, he might’ve gotten into this investment right around here and this stock exploded and continued to move to that upside and now it’s currently somewhere all the way up here, it’s very high.

 It’s already moved, past let’s say fair opening price or a price that you would want to get into, it’s way beyond where you’d want to get into.

 What you could do is go to the next area, or the next company and you could say “Wow, I like that idea, I believe search engines are going to grow, so I might invest in Yahoo or Bidu, or one of those things.
 So you might decide, to invest in the Chinese search engine which would be the Bidu.

 You invest in Bidu, in hopes of later in the future, catching that upside move similar to what Google did because you’re investing in that sector or segment within search.